-Along with the study of the ecology and culture of Peru and Bolivia this course will also meet several other goals.
+Along with the study of the ecology and culture of Peru and Bolivia I hope this course will also meet several other goals.
 The first goal is to examine the cultural and environmental impacts of colonization, mining, industrialization, and tourism.
 The second goal is to learn how Christianity brought by the Spanish combined with and was assimilated by the original local religions.
 The third goal is to better understand the work of modern Christian missionaries in this part of the world.
-Our group will connect with mission groups during our travels in Peru and Bolivia to learn about their work.
+I hope to connect with mission groups during our travels in Peru and Bolivia to learn about their work.

-We will begin our exploration of this region in Lima, Peru.
-Whilst in Lima we will begin our interaction with the ancient Incan culture by visiting the Museo de la Cultura Peruana and the Museo Oro de Peru.
-Both museums contain a number of artifacts from the Incan civilization.
-From Lima we will fly to Cusco, the capital of the Incan civilization.
+We will begin our exploration of this region in Cusco, Peru, the capital of the Incan civilization.
 We will spend several days in the Cusco area visiting Incan sites and exploring the local geography.
 Part of these experiences will involve biking through the Andes.
 Our group will then depart for a four-day trek through the Andes to Machu Picchu, the lost, mountain citadel of the Incas.
 On our trek students will encounter a number of Incan ruins as well as indigenous villages.
 From Machu Picchu we will return to Cusco before departing for Lake Titicaca and Bolivia.
+We will spend a day touring the area around Lake Titicaca before moving on to La Paz, Bolivia.
 In La Paz we will visit the Tiawanaku ruins.
-We will also connect with a Friends church that has strong connections to the Northwest Yearly meeting and George Fox University.
-From La Paz we will travel south to Potosi and the southern Altiplano.
+We will also connect with a Quaker church that has strong connections to the Northwest Yearly meeting and George Fox University.
+From La Paz we will travel south to Uyuni and the southern Altiplano.
 Our journeys here will take us to the Salar de Uyuni, the worlds-largest salt flat.
-We will spend three days experiencing the high peaks, hot springs, volcanoes, and rock gardens of this region.
-Returning to Potosi, a World Heritage site we will visit the silver mines that enriched Spain during colonization.
-We’ll also tour the Casa de la Monda, which was the South American mint for Spain during colonial times.
+We will spend three days experiencing the high peaks, hot springs, volcanoes, and rock gardens of southern Bolivia.
+Our return trip to La Paz will take us through Potosi which was the center of Spanish mining during the colonial period.
+In Potosi we will visit the silver mines that enriched Spain during colonization.
+We’ll also tour the Casa de la Monda, which was an important South American mint for Spain during colonial times.

-DAY 03 Travel to Cusco, city tour and nearby Incan ruins
+DAY 03 Cusco city tour and nearby Incan ruins

 DAY 04 Mountain biking near Cusco